-In 2019, the Lee County CoC transitioned from a "no wrong door" approach to a Centralized Coordinated Entry System (CES) that uses 211 as the front door for all housing resources.
-The system, named Southwest Florida Connect, is powered by 211.
-Client must call 211 or the local number to receive an assessment and be prioritized for services.
-211 staff will attempt diversion with all clients, and provide a housing needs assessment with all clients not successfully diverted.
+In 2019, the Lee County CoC transitioned from a "no wrong door" approach to a Centralized Coordinated Entry System (CES) that uses access points as the front door for all housing resources. .
+Client must call the local number or visit an in-person access point to receive an assessment and be prioritized for services.
+Staff will attempt diversion with all clients, and provide a housing needs assessment with all clients not successfully diverted.